Juvenile suspect arrested in overnight murder at Ascension trailer park

 PRAIRIEVILLE - Deputies have arrested a teenager in a deadly stabbing that happened early Monday morning.

-The Ascension Parish Sheriff's Office said the killing happened shortly before 1 a.m. at the L&D Trailer Park of LA 42.
+The Ascension Parish Sheriff's Office said the killing happened shortly before 1 a.m. at the L&D Trailer Park off of LA 42.
 Deputies identified the victim as Nathaniel McLeod Sr.

 A 17-year-old was arrested later that morning at a nearby home.
 Investigators believe the two were involved in a fight before the stabbing.